j-w-v/devtips/content/blog/autocomplete-css-properties/index.md

 Chrome DevTools has you covered!

 Within the element.style section in DevTools start typing the value you want to use.
-If recognised, DevTools with create auto suggestions saving you time.
+If recognised, DevTools will create auto suggestions saving you time.

 Example: